 Licensed New Jersey Online Craps Operators

-Currently, the following five licensed New Jersey online gambling operators offer craps games:
+Currently, the following seven licensed New Jersey online gambling operators offer craps games:

 Although craps would theoretically work just as well on mobile, unfortunately, none of the above online casinos have included the option in their mobile apps.